mongodb/mongo-spark/doc/3-java-api.md

 ## The Java API Basics

-The main Java API feeds off the `com.mongodb.spark.api.java.MongoSpark` helper that provides an easy way to interact with MongoDB.
+The main Java API feeds off the `com.mongodb.spark.MongoSpark` helper that provides an easy way to interact with MongoDB.
 The configuration classes also have Java friendly `create` methods that should be preferred over using the native scala `apply` methods.

 ### Saving RDD data